yaogara/yaogara-ark/content/plants/nicotiana-rustica.md

 Among Amazonian groups such as the Shipibo-Conibo and Yawanawa, as well as mestizo healers (tabaqueros), Mapacho is regarded as a quintessential “teacher plant,” used for instruction, protection, and the cultivation of practical and spiritual power.
 Its primary uses include [1–4]:

 - Spiritual protection and cleansing: Smoke is blown over individuals, ritual objects, housing perimeters, and ceremonial spaces to purify, bless, and delineate boundaries against malevolent influences.
 This “smoke medicine” is also applied to plant brews, instruments, and water vessels during preparations [1,3].
 - Grounding and focus: Practitioners use Mapacho to enhance concentration, stabilize attention, and modulate affective states before or during ceremonies.
-In many Amazonian settings, Mapacho accompanies the administration of other teacher plants—for instance, during work with [[Banisteriopsis caapi]]—to steady vision, clarify intention, or “seal” the ceremonial field [2,3].
+In many Amazonian settings, Mapacho accompanies the administration of other teacher plants—for instance, during work with [[plants/banisteriopsis-caapi]]—to steady vision, clarify intention, or “seal” the ceremonial field [2,3].
 - Medicinal and purgative applications: Beyond smoke, Mapacho is prepared as aqueous infusions for oral ingestion or nasal insufflation (singado).
 In controlled ritual contexts, these preparations are used to induce purging, treat intestinal parasites, expel “spiritual intrusions,” and alleviate somatic complaints conceptualized within local etiologies [4–6].

 Contemporary practice spans rural and urban spaces.
 Urban mestizo practitioners and organized retreat settings continue to incorporate Mapacho, sometimes as part of structured apprenticeship regimes (dietas) in which tobacco is ingested or applied under strict guidance to cultivate discipline, energetic protection, and rapport with plant teachers [2,3,5].
 While modalities vary, a consistent emphasis is placed on respect for Mapacho’s potency, the role of experienced guidance, and adherence to cultural protocols surrounding intention, song, and abstentions [2,3,6].